grafana/scenes/docusaurus/docs/advanced-variables.md

 ### Step 4.
 Add variables support to `TextInterpolator` object

-Use `VariableDependencyConfig` to make `TextInterpolator` responsive to variable changes.
+Use `VariableDependencyConfig` to make `TextInterpolator` reactive to variable changes.
 Define `protected _variableDependency` instance property in `TextInterpolator` that's an instance of `VariableDependencyConfig`:

 ```tsx
 class TextInterpolator extends SceneObjectBase<TextInterpolatorState> {